PREreview/champions-handbook/how-to-contribute.md

      - by suggesting new features
      - by translating content to a new language

-- Please feel free to contribute to the [Shared Resources](https://github.com/PREreview/champions-handbook/blob/main/Resources/shared-resources.md) list with links you think would be useful to your fellow Champions.
-You can send them to champions@prereview.org and we'll add them to that section.
+- You can send us your feedback and contributions to champions@prereview.org.